1854 Treaty Authority

-The 1854 Treaty Authority is an intertribal, co-management agency committed to the implementation of off-reservation treaty rights on behalf of its two-member Ojibwa tribes.
+The 1854 Treaty Authority is an inter-tribal natural resource management organization committed to protecting and implementing the off-reservation hunting, fishing, and gathering rights for the Bois Forte Band of Chippewa and the Grand Portage Band of Chippewa in the lands ceded to the United States government under the Treaty of La Pointe.

 Based out of Duluth, Minnesota, 1854 Treaty Authority's policy is set by the Board of Commissioners composed of the tribal chairperson from each member tribe or a designee.
-1854 Treaty Authority has three divisions including Administration, Conservation Enforcement and Resource Management.
+1854 Treaty Authority has four divisions including Administration, Resource Management, Education and Outreach, and Conservation Enforcement.

 History

 In 1985, The Grand Portage Band of Lake Superior Chippewa filed suit in U.S. District Court seeking a declaratory judgment that the 1854 Treaty of La Pointe reserved the Band's right to hunt and fish in the 1854 Treaty-Ceded Territory free of state regulation.
-The other Bands that signed the treaty and resided in the territory (Fond du Lac, Bois Forte) subsequently joined the lawsuit.
-By 1988, an out of court agreement was negotiated and ultimately ratified by the Minnesota State Legislature:
+The other Bands that signed the treaty and resided in the territory (Fond du Lac Band, Bois Forte Band) subsequently joined the lawsuit.
+By 1988, an out of court settlement was negotiated, resulting in a memorandum of agreement between the bands and the State of Minnesota in which their treaty rights were confirmed.